louis-she/minetorch/README.md

 In [Minecraft](https://minecraft.net/), torches are very important for mining.
 No one can get all the diamonds without torch.
 So is data-mining, A special torch named [PyTorch](http://pytorch.org/) can help us get the dimonds in data.
 Minetorch is a tools collection for miners, to use PyTorch in a more convinent way.

+## TODOs

+[x] More hook points.
+[ ] Number of x axis of Drawer generated images are not changed after resume from checkpoint.
+[ ] Drawer DB Adapter.
+To persist drawer data to db and then can be visualization by any tools.
+[ ] Graceful exists.

 ## Installation

 ```